Vasanth

 Certivo is an AI-powered compliance platform that transforms how companies navigate global regulatory challenges like China's rare earth export licenses.

-Identify bottlenecks, supplier risks, and shipment vulnerabilities with predictive AI modeling—minimising supply chain risk rare earths.
+Automated Risk Detection — Identify bottlenecks, supplier risks, and shipment vulnerabilities with predictive AI modeling — minimising supply chain risk in rare earths.

-Tailor your compliance view with sector-specific KPIs and export readiness assessments—vital to maintain a strong export licensing roadmap.
+Customizable Dashboards — Tailor your executive compliance dashboard with sector-specific KPIs and export readiness assessments.

 Final Thoughts: Take Control Before It's Too Late